 *Creating Fear: News and the Construction of Crisis.
 Hawthorne, NY: Aldine de Gruyter, Hawthorne, NY: Aldine de Gruyter.
 2002.
 Winner of the 2004 Charles Horton Cooley Award (The Society for the Study of Symbolic Interaction)

-“Media Logic, Fear, and the Construction of Terrorism.”
-In William Gibson, Natalia Ruiz-Junco, Dirk vom Lehn (editors), Handbook of Symbolic Interaction.
+““Media Logic, Fear, and the Construction of Terrorism.”
+In William Gibson, Natalia Ruiz-Junco, Dirk vom Lehn (editors), The Routledge International Handbook of Interactionism.
 New York: Routledge.
-Forthcoming
+2021: 277-287.

 “Media, Terrorism, and the Politics of Fear.”
 In Nelson Ribeiro (editor), Global Transformations in Media and Communication Research.
 London: Palgrave MacMillan.
 Forthcoming.